 The game’s visuals are certainly a high point, at least during the cutscenes and the handful of animated sequences that I assume are taking straight from the anime.
 Visuals are crisp and colorful, but the engine used for the battle system is quite lacking.
 As a game that branches across handheld and console, it certainly looks better as a Vita title and quite subpar on the big screen.

 Utawarerumono: Mask of Deception crosses genres, blending visual novels with a slick strategy role-playing game (SRPG) battle system.
 The game focuses more on the narrative side, so don’t expect anything too deep in the combat.
 There are some highlights to it, including customizing the stats for characters and staying engaged with critical hits, but for the most part, you should experience Mask of Deception for the story.Note: Utawarerumono: Mask of Deception was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.